worepix/doc-chester/source/firmware/blank_start.rst

 .. warning::

-    This document assumes that you have necessary tools installed according to the document Toolchain Setup. !!!!TODO!!!!
+    This document assumes that you have necessary tools installed according to the document :doc:`Toolchain Setup <toolchain_setup>`.

 ***********
 Hello World